 Totally, yes—you are part of the supply chain, because you facilitate the supply of products to meet customer demands.
 You are most definitely in the logistics game, because your job exists only to solve the problem of physically moving materials and/or manufactured products from one place to another.

 So What’s the Difference Between Supply Chain and Logistics?

 Logistics is an essential supply chain element.
 The focus of logistics though, is purely on moving materials physically through the supply chain.

 Perhaps another way to look at it is like this: You can work in supply chain, without working in logistics.
 However, you can’t work in logistics without working in the supply chain.

-If you don’t yet work in logistics or the supply chain or, if you are just starting out in either, you can fast track your supply chain learning through The Supply Chain School.
+If you don’t yet work in logistics or the supply chain or, if you are just starting out in either, you can fast track your supply chain learning through Supply Chain Leaders Academy.
 Why not contact us today and find out how we can enhance your supply chain education?